rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 ::: info Default values and Java

-Given that Java doesn’t have the concept of default parameter values, you have to specify all the parameter values explicitly when you call a Kotlin function with default parameter values from Java.
-If you frequently need to call a function from Java and want to make it easier to use for Java callers, you can annotate it with @JvmOverloads.
+Given that Java doesn't have the concept of default parameter values, you have to specify all the parameter values explicitly when you call a Kotlin function with default parameter values from Java.
+If you frequently need to call a function from Java and want to make it easier to use for Java callers, you can annotate it with `@JvmOverloads`.
 This instructs the compiler to generate Java overloaded methods, omitting each of the parameters one by one, starting from the last one.

 For example, you may annotate your `joinToString` function with `@JvmOverloads`:

 Listing 3.3.
-Declaring joinToString() with default parameter values
+Declaring `joinToString()` with default parameter values

 ```kotlin
 @JvmOverloads